hashgraph/hedera-cli/README.md

 **3. Associate Token with Account:**

 Associates a specified token with an account.
-Both the token ID and the account ID (or alias) are required.
+Both the token ID and the account ID (or name) are required.

 ```sh
 hcli token associate -a,--account-id <accountId> -t,--token-id <tokenId>